jldbautista/personal-portfolio/README.md

-# josephlbautista.com
+# josephbautista.vercel.app

-Personal portfolio site for Joseph Lorenzo Bautista — CS student at CSU Chico.
+My personal portfolio site.

 Built with Next.js, TypeScript, and Tailwind CSS.
 Features a 3D cat model rendered with Three.js and a minimal monospace aesthetic.